requirejs/xrayquire/README.md

 the browser developer tool's console:

     xrayquire.showTree();

-    // --
+Or to open it in an iframe directly...

-    // or to open it in an iframe directly... xrayquire.showTree(null, true);
+    xrayquire.showTree(null, true);